Up to 60% off sofas & mattresses — limited‑time deals.

 What maintenance matters most?

-Keep cords protected, vacuum debris near moving parts, and re-tighten accessible hardware periodically.
+Protect the power cord, vacuum debris near moving parts, and retighten any accessible hardware that loosens over time.

 Previous post